• Skip to primary navigation

 I was browsing our local supermarket the other day looking for inspiration for a new recipe when I noticed a display of juicy oranges.

 The sight of them brought back memories of my childhood in South Africa.
 Our neighbours had a huge lemon tree in their back garden which was always covered in bright yellow plump juicy lemons.
-The neighbours were always passing bags full of the fruit to us over the fence.
-I remember my mother cooking up batches of homemade lemon curd and then turning it into the tastiest jam tarts – some of which made their way back over the fence!
+The neighbours were always passing bags full of fruit to us over the fence.
+I remember my mother cooking up batches of homemade lemon curd and then turning it into the tastiest jam tarts - some of which made their way back over the fence!

 I thought it would be interesting to see how well oranges would work in an orange curd recipe, rather than using lemons, so I bought a bagful of oranges and took them home to experiment.